 Europe was strongly affected by the spread of COVID-19 between Q1 and Q2 2020, but LDPE and LLDPE converter demand did not fall as low as expected thanks to a peak in demand for packaging applications.
 Because people were going out less, spending in supermarkets and e-commerce increased, boosting food packaging use.
 Additionally, COVID-19 also led to an increase in the use of secondary packaging due contamination concerns.
-When analysing the impact by polymer, LLDPE demand witnessed the smallest year-on-year decline in 2020 (~1%), strongly favoured by higher prices of LDPE during the period.
-LDPE, on the other hand, faced a demand drop of over 3% year-on-year due to the reduced industrial activity and higher prices, while HDPE demand declined by ~2% year-on-year.
-PP witnessed the largest demand decline (~6% in relation to 2019) as a result of reduced demand for consumer durables.
-Because of the economic uncertainty, consumers tended to postpone non-essential expenses, directly impacting the demand for durable goods.
+When analysing the impact by polymer, LLDPE demand witnessed the smallest year-onyear decline in 2020 (~1%), strongly favoured by higher prices of LDPE during the period.
+LDPE, on the other hand, faced a demand drop of over 3% year-on-year due to the reduced industrial activity and higher prices, while HDPE demand declined by $\sim 2\%$ year-on-year.
+PP witnessed the largest demand decline (~6% in relation to 2019) as a result of reduced postpone non-essential expenses, directly impacting the demand for durable goods.